aliayman-225/PY-Script-SW-Test/README.md

 The script only uses standard Python libraries, so no additional dependencies are required.

+## Database Creation
+The SQLite database can be created in two ways:

+1. **Automatically by the Script**: The script includes functionality to automatically create the SQLite database (sample.db) and the necessary table if they do not already exist.
+No additional steps are required on your part.

+2. **Manually using DB Browser for SQLite**: Alternatively, you can create the database manually using a tool like DB Browser for SQLite.
+Simply create a new database named sample.db and add a table named data with the following fields:
+- id (INTEGER PRIMARY KEY AUTOINCREMENT)
+- name (TEXT)
+- email (TEXT)
+- zip_code (TEXT)
+- title (TEXT)

 ## Usage

 To execute the script, use the following command: